 Research Protocol

-There were several cases (see Appendix D - Second Grade Transcript at 5:00 for an example) where the talk-aloud protocol caused simultaneous EDP phases to occur.
+There were several cases (see Appendix D - Second Grade Transcript at 5:00 for an example) where the think-aloud protocol caused simultaneous EDP phases to occur.
 For example, the researcher question asking about the second grader’s plan stimulated a planning discussion while building was going on simultaneously.
 Also, judgment was required at certain times to specify the codes.
 For example, I ended up defining as RESEARCH instances of students looking at parts to see if their idea could be built.
-But the normal looking for parts to build an existing idea did not count.
+But the normal looking for parts to build an existing idea did not count as RESEARCH.
 Another example is that of the grade 6 subject who seemed to be constantly evaluating his design.
-Furthermore, the verbal activity and physical activity can be seen as two parallel “tracks” that can be in synch or can be out of synch.
+Furthermore, the verbal activity and physical activity can be seen as two parallel “tracks” that are typically in synch but can also be out of synch.
 For example, the student could be talking about a plan and building at the same time.

 There was no discernable planning phase for the second grader in many cases though it could be inferred that one took place.
 An example is shown below.